 Destination: England: London

-Nicknamed “the Caf” by insiders, this hip cafe is part of Sir Terence Conran’s new Boundary project, which also includes the eponymous restaurant.
+Nicknamed “the Caf” by insiders, this hip café is part of Sir Terence Conran’s new Boundary project, which also includes the eponymous restaurant.
 At the Albion, guests dine on hearty food like shepherd’s pie at communal tables or a counter.
 (The stools have tractor seats, so you can feel as earthy as a rural farmer—at least in your rump.)
 At one end of the street-level café is a country-style market (shelves stocked with British staples like Oat Biscuits and jars of duck fat), and running the length of the dining room is an open kitchen where cooks can be seen baking bread or stirring soup.
 With rows of long, honey-colored wooden tables, the dining room manages to merge echoes of a country kitchen and of a school cafeteria.
 The neighborhood teems with artists, advertising and design folk, many of whom dress as they did in university days so there’s a rumpled, intellectual charm to the crowd.
-Open daily from 8 a.m. to midnight.

 Run by the same team behind La Petite Maison, Zuma and the wonderful Arts Club, Aurelia is a fantastic addition to Mayfair.
 The Mediterranean-inspired menu includes lots of dishes that are meant to be shared.
 The wine list includes 200 wines from Italy, Spain and South America.

 This hot spot places an emphasis on their raw bar; the owners boast that they shuck more than 1,000 oysters each day.